philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 ### The Specificity Value of an Abstract Class Selector

-The abstract class selector would have a specificity less than a class selector but greater than a type selector.
+The abstract class selector would have a specificity less than a class selector but greater than a type selector (a single tag).
 This would allow for all normally defined class selectors to override all abstract class selectors, which solves both the source order and specificity issues at the same time.

-All other rules of specificity would apply normally.
-And you could use `!important` to override a property value in a class selector the same way a class selector can currently override a property definition in an id selector.
+All other rules of specificity would apply normally, including the use of `!important` to override a property value in a class selector the same way a class selector can currently override a property value in an id selector.

 ### Multiple Levels of Inheritance